Abilene High School (Kansas): Extracurricular activities

-The Cowboys compete as the dominant member the North Central Kansas League and are classified as a 4A Div.
+The Cowboys compete in the North Central Kansas League and are classified as a 4A Div.
 1 school, the third-largest classification in Kansas according to the Kansas State High School Activities Association.
 Throughout its history, Abilene has won many state championships in various sports.
 Graduates have gone on to participate in Division I, Division II, and Division III athletics.
-The High School also offers music programs, such as band and choir.
-A majority of the students go on to state competitions and ensambles, generally receiving high ratings.
+The high school also offers music programs, such as band and choir.

 Athletics

 Abilene High School participates in multiple sports for both boys and girls in the Fall, Winter, and Spring sports seasons.
-The boys teams are collectively referred to as the Cowboys while the girls are referred to as the Cowgirls.
+The boys' teams are collectively referred to as the Cowboys, while the girls are referred to as the Cowgirls.
 The Cowboys\Cowgirls mascot was chosen as a direct reflection of the history of Abilene as a cattle stop at the end of the Chisholm Trail, and the men who braved the long journey of the old days, and the women who welcomed them at the end of the trail.